Breast cancer classification: Oncotype DX

 Oncotype DX assesses 16 cancer-related genes and 5 normal comparator reference genes, and is therefore sometimes known as the 21-gene assay.
 It was designed for use in estrogen receptor (ER) positive tumors.
 The test is run on formalin fixed, paraffin-embedded tissue.
-Oncotype results are reported as a Recurrence Score (RS), where a higher RS is associated with a worse prognosis, referring to the likelihood of recurrence without treatment.
-In addition to that prognostic role, a higher RS is also associated with a higher probability of response to chemotherapy, which is termed a positive predictive factor.

-These results suggest that not only does Oncotype stratify estrogen-receptor positive breast cancer into different prognostic groups, but also suggest that cancers that have a particularly favorable Oncotype DX microarray result tend to derive minimal benefit from adjuvant chemotherapy and so it may be appropriate to choose to avoid side effects from that additional treatment.
+Oncotype results are reported as a recurrence score (RS), where a higher RS is associated with a worse prognosis, referring to the likelihood of recurrence without treatment.
+In addition to that prognostic role, a higher RS was found in translational studies of Phase III randomized controlled trials to be significantly associated with a higher probability of response to chemotherapy.
+In these secondary analyses, patients with low Oncotype RS were found to derive minimal benefit from adjuvant chemotherapy, suggesting it may be appropriate to choose to avoid side effects from that additional treatment.
 As an additional example, a neoadjuvant clinical treatment program that included initial chemotherapy followed by surgery and subsequent additional chemotherapy, radiotherapy, and hormonal therapy found a strong correlation of the Oncotype classification with the likelihood of a complete response (CR) to the presurgical chemotherapy.

 Since high risk features may already be evident in many high risk cancers, for example hormone-receptor negativity or HER-2 positive disease, the Oncotype test may especially improve the risk assessment that is derived from routine clinical variables in intermediate risk disease.
 Results from both the US and internationally suggest that Oncotype may assist in treatment decisions.

 Oncotype DX has been endorsed by the American Society of Clinical Oncology (ASCO) and the National Comprehensive Cancer Network (NCCN).
 The NCCN Panel considers the 21-gene assay as an option when evaluating certain tumors to assist in estimating likelihood of recurrence and benefit from chemotherapy, emphasizing that the recurrence score should be used along with other breast cancer classification elements when stratifying risk.

-Oncotype fulfilled all California Technology Assessment Forum (CTAF) criteria in October 2006.
-The U.S. Food and Drug Administration (FDA) does not mandate approval of this class of tests if they are performed at a single, company-operated laboratory Genomic Health, which developed Oncotype DX, offers the test under these so-called home brew rules and, accordingly, to that extent the Oncotype DX assay is not specifically FDA approved.
+Similar to most prognostic assays, Oncotype DX is offered as a laboratory-developed test through a CLIA-certified laboratory, and is not approved by the FDA.